-To qualify for the degree, culinary arts majors must successfully complete the entire course of study: four on-campus semesters of about 15 weeks each, plus one externship semester of a minimum of 14 consecutive weeks or 550 hours during which students are employed in the foodservice industry.
-Externship is taken between the second and fourth semesters at CIA-approved sites.
-All students follow the same sequence.
-Students need to earn a total of 67 credits and also need to maintain a grade point average of at least 2.0 to complete the associate.
+To qualify for the degree, culinary arts majors must successfully complete the entire course of study: four on-campus semesters of about 15 weeks each, plus one externship semester of a minimum of 14 consecutive weeks or 550 hours during which students are employed in the foodservice industry at CIA approved sites.
+Students need to earn a total of 67 credits and also need to maintain a grade point average of at least 2.0 to complete the associate degree.
 Full-time students can complete the program in 22 months.

 In addition, to be considered for a degree, CIA students must (a) receive National Restaurant Association (NRA) ServSafe® certification upon completion of the Introduction to Food Science course and (b) adhere to food safety certification standards throughout the curriculum.